-- (a) This clause 5.3.9 applies where a Generator proposes to alter a connected generating system or a generating system for which performance standards have been previously accepted by the Network Service Provider and AEMO (in relation to AEMO advisory matters) and that alteration: - (1) will affect the performance of the generating system relative to any of the technical requirements set out in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8; or - (2) will, in AEMO's reasonable opinion, have an adverse system strength impact; or - (3) will, in AEMO's reasonable opinion, adversely affect network capability, power system security, quality or reliability of supply, inter-regional power transfer capability or the use of a network by another Network User.
+- (a) Subject to paragraph (a1), this clause 5.3.9 applies where a Generator proposes to alter a connected generating system or a generating system for which performance standards have been previously accepted by the Network Service Provider and AEMO (in relation to AEMO advisory matters) and that alteration: - (1) will affect the performance of the generating system relative to any of the technical requirements set out in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8; or - (2) will, in AEMO's reasonable opinion, have an adverse system strength impact; or

-- (b) A Generator to which this clause applies, must submit to the Network Service Provider with a copy to AEMO: - (1) a description of the nature of the alteration and the timetable for implementation; - (2) in respect of the proposed alteration to the generating system, details of the generating unit design data and generating unit setting data in accordance with the Power System Model Guidelines, Power System Design Data Sheet and Power System Setting Data Sheet;
+- (3) will, in AEMO's reasonable opinion, adversely affect network capability, power system security, quality or reliability of supply, inter-regional power transfer capability or the use of a network by another Network User. - (a1) This clause 5.3.9 does not apply in relation to any modifications made to a generating system by a Scheduled Generator or Semi-Scheduled Generator in order to comply with the Primary Frequency Response Requirements as applicable to that generating system. - (b) A Generator to which this clause applies, must submit to the Network Service Provider with a copy to AEMO: - (1) a description of the nature of the alteration and the timetable for implementation; - (2) in respect of the proposed alteration to the generating system, details of the generating unit design data and generating unit setting data in accordance with the Power System Model Guidelines, Power System Design Data Sheet and Power System Setting Data Sheet;